Hodge correlators: Introduction

 \subsection{A Feynman integral for Hodge correlators}

-\la{1.4} Let $\varphi$ be a smooth function on $X $ with values in $N\times N$ complex matrices.
-We say that $\{\varphi\}$ is our space of fields.
-Given $N$, consider the following correlator corresponding to $W\in {\cal C}^{\vee}_{X,S}$, formally defined via a Feynman integral
+\la{1.4} Let $\varphi$ be a smooth function on a complex curve $X(\C)$ with values in $N\times N$ complex matrices.
+We say that the space $\{\varphi\}$ of such functions is our space of fields.
+Given $N$, consider the following correlator corresponding to $W\in {\cal C}^{\vee}_{X,S}$, formally defined via a Feynman integral over the space of fields $\{\varphi\}$

 where

 and ${\cal F}_W(\varphi)$ is a function on the space of fields, see Section \ref{hc12sec}.
 For example, for the cyclic word (\ref{11:42}) we set

 Formula (\ref{3.12.05.3asd}) does not have a precise mathematical meaning.
 We understand it by postulating the perturbative series expansion with respect to a small parameter $h$, using the standard Feynman rules, and then taking the leading term in the asymptotic expansion as $N \to \infty, \hbar=N^{-1/2}$.
 This way we get a sum over a finite number of Feynman diagrams given by plane trivalent trees decorated by the factors of $W$.
 One needs to specify a volume form $\mu$ on $X $ to determine a measure ${\cal D}\varphi$ on the space of fields.
 Mathematically, we need $\mu$ to specify the Green function which is used to write the perturbative series expansion.